 There is no specific uniform policy for graduate students in clinical experiences; however, a lab coat displaying the YCP ID badge should be worn during all clinical rotations.
 Lab coats are to be purchased online from the York College Bookstore (via the Bookstore page of the YCP website).
 Nurse practitioner students should purchase a white graduate lab coat.
-Clinical Nurse Specialist and Nurse Educator students purchase a navy graduate lab coat.
 Nurse anesthetist students should refer to the NAP office for lab coat instructions.